 What Is a Shotgun Mic?

-Shotgun mics set the industry standardOpens in a new tab. for excellent quality audio, outstanding performance, and top-quality professional equipment for your videos and podcasts.
+Shotgun mics set the industry standard for excellent quality audio, outstanding performance, and top-quality professional equipment for your videos and podcasts.

 They are designed to pick out low-volume sounds from a particular direction.
 But before we go deeper, what are they?